Grow (and Cook With!) Your Own Herbs

 PARSLEY – Folklore abounds around this popular herb.
 Some cultures believed only a witch or a pregnant woman could grow parsley – and the ancient Greeks and Romans ate parsley in between courses because they thought it would prevent the wine from getting them drunk.
 Today parsley is recognized for both its aesthetic and nutritional contribution to foods.
 You can grow parsley in window boxes year round.
 Place in an area with part/full sun and make sure the box is deep and moist.

 Good nutrition is an important part of health maintenance.
 The foods you eat can help you prevent and manage disease, as well as support your overall health and wellness goals.
 Memorial’s Nutrition Services help patients with a variety of conditions (including celiac disease, diabetes and high-risk pregnancy) develop well-balanced nutrition and lifestyle goals.
-For more healthy recipes and information, visit our blog.

 (The Herb Society of America and The Complete Herb Book by Jekka McVicar were used for information in this article.)